JvanKatwijk/drmplus/README.md

 DRMPLUS-0.95
 ------------------------------------------------------------------

-DRMPLUS-0.95 is experimental software for the decoding of DRM+ signals.
+DRMPLUS-0.95 is EXPERIMENTAL software for the decoding of DRM+ signals.
 The software is "still in development" and certainly not error free.

 Since there are here no drm+ transmission I am depending on a few recordings.
 Right now, both the AAC and xHE-AAC audio can be decoded.

+Anyway, the address sanitizer does not seem to give errors anymore, so it seems most errors are gone by now.

 In the 0.95 version the technical data is redesigned and QtCharts are used to display the equalizer results and the symbol constellations.